Jiří Dienstbier Jr.: Personal life

 Dienstbier's partner of many years is Jaroslava Tomášová.
 Together they have one son, also called Jiří (born 1992).

 As a young man in the 1980s, Dienstbier was a keen beekeeper, which he credits with helping him deal with the systematic pressure that the communist regime in Czechoslovakia applied to him and his family.

-As a long-term fan of Bohemians 1905, in 2005 Dienstbier provided legal advice to the club to prevent it being defrauded by its chairman Petr Svoboda.
+As a long-term fan of Bohemians 1905, in 2005 Dienstbier provided legal advice to the club to prevent it being defrauded by its chair Petr Svoboda.